The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   The value of `b` after this code runs is `10`.
 Simple data types like Numbers are copied by _value_.
 This means that when we write `b = a`, we are copying the _value_ of `a` (`10`) and assigning it to `b`.
 After, when we reassign `a`, this has no effect on `b`, which still holds `10`.

-7. **Where does the following code throw an error?
+## 7. Where does the following code throw an error?
 What type of error?
-Why?**
+Why?
   ```javascript
   const bffs = 'Enmanuel Laisha';
   bffs = 'Enmanuel Laisha Cielo';